 Nitecore EA11.
 Uses an XM-L2 U2 LED.
-Features SOS & beacon mode along with a “red” LED signalling beacon.
-Up to 900 lumens… with the use of a lithium 14500 battery.
+Features SOS & beacon mode along with a “red” LED signaling beacon.
+Up to 900 lumens when using a lithium 14500 battery.
 Has the same features as their EC11 & EC21.

 JetBeam Jet 1 MK.
 Uses an XP-G2 LED.
 It will run on either a single AA, NiMH (rechargeable) or 14500 (rechargeable) lithium battery.
 Please note: Its advertised 480 lumens are only accomplished with a lithium battery.

 JetBeam E10R.
 Has an XP-L HI LED with up to 650 lumens.
 A 3.7v 14500 battery is required to achieve full output.

 Nitecore MT2A.
 Uses an XP-G2 R5 LED for up to 345 lumens.
 Includes SOS.

 1 x CR123/16340 or 18350